View William Armstrong's Obituary on www.swtimes.com/ and share memories

 William Armstrong

-William Leon Armstrong, 43, of Arkoma passed away Nov.
-17, 2019.
-He was born July 28, 1976, in Fort Smith.
-He was of the Christian faith, a cook and a former chaplain and vice president of the Fraternal Order of Eagles No. 3860.

-He was preceded in death by his grandparents, Eddie Leon Armstrong, Juanita McCormack and William J. Armstrong.
+Graveside service will be 11 a.m.
+Thursday at Roland City Cemetery under the direction of Lewis Funeral Chapel in Fort Smith.

-He is survived by his wife, Penny of the home; a daughter, Deanna Bolin (Bennett) of Arkoma; a son, Kyle Armstrong of Fort Smith; his mother, Nancy Armstrong-Reather of Fort Smith; two siblings, Christina Armstrong of Bonanza and Amy Wilson of Alma; a grandson, Connor Bolin; and several nieces and nephews.
+He is survived by his wife, Penny; a daughter, Deanna Bolin of Arkoma; a son, Kyle Armstrong of Fort Smith; his mother, Nancy Armstrong-Reather of Fort Smith; two sisters, Christina Armstrong of Bonanza and Amy Wilson of Alma; and a grandchild.

-Graveside service will be held at 11 a.m.
-Thursday, Nov.
-21, 2019, at Roland City Cemetery, under the direction of Lewis Funeral Chapel.